pasted/clinical_variant_database/README.md

 #Clinical Variant Database
-Rails application for storing and parsing clinical exome VCF files.
+Rails application for storing and parsing clinical VCF files.
 Gene annotations can be retrieved via Biomart integration from Ensembl dataset.

 ##Features